feathersjs-ecosystem/feathers-generator/README.md

 ### `prompts`

 The CLI uses [inquirer](https://github.com/sboudrias/Inquirer.js) to ask the user questions and gather information.
-The `prompts` in the meta.json tell the CLI what questions to ask an when.
-They are exactly the same as when defining prompts with Vanilla inquirer.
-The difference is you only need to define your conditional statements for functions and you have access to more than just the current `answers` in each function.
-You can reference:
+The `prompts` section in the `meta.json` file tells the CLI which questions to ask and when.

+They are almost exactly the same as when defining prompts with vanilla inquirer.
+The only difference is that for every [Inquirer question](https://github.com/sboudrias/Inquirer.js#question) key that supports a function, we've already wrapped your value in function for you so that we can expose additional properties.
+Therefore your `default`, `when`, `filter`, and `validate` values can reference:

 - `answers` - The ongoing answers to the questionnaire in the current Inquirer session.
 - `options` - The existing options prior to prompting